-- Goa tends to attract a random mix of populations, it is very popular with Russian tourists, European and American young backpackers.
-Aside from this you will see a number of retirees from Europe swapping their winters for a relaxed extended holiday here each year.
-It also attracts yoga students / practitioners who come here to improve their practice or become yoga teachers (I was and am one of these and wrote a seperate article on my experience doing the TTC in Goa here).
+Goa tends to attract a random mix of populations, it is very popular with Russian tourists, European and American young backpackers.
+Sometimes mainstream media will try to focus on the negatives especially for female travellers; however, I loved my time there and would love to do a more extended solo trip around India.
+You will also see a number of retirees from Europe swapping their winters for a relaxed extended holiday here each year.

-- I’d recommend a Minimum Time of a week (it still wouldn’t feel like enough time but if you are travelling through Asia, there is also so much to see in other areas of india and asian countries, this should give you a taste of Goa’s highlights).
+I’d recommend a minimum time of a week (it still wouldn’t feel like enough time but if you are travelling through Asia, there is also so much to see in other areas of india and asian countries, this should give you a taste of Goa’s many highlights).
 The ideal time would be 2 to 3 Weeks or more.

 Palolem was the first beach in this area that we visited, it was busy but beautiful.
 The business came from the fact that their were lots of wooden shacks, bars and shops in the main road and along the beach.
 However it still felt very relaxed and wasn’t just a sea of sun bathers.

 We spent two nights here but came back a few times to try out different bars and have food.
 In the evening you would hear bars that had live artists playing, some just had guests jamming with their guitars and campfires on the beach in front of the bars.
 Our Favourite Places to eat were Om Shanti and Havana; and we stayed at two places but enjoyed the nest the most, which was clean comfortable and charming bungalows in the heart of the beach.